notabene/accessibilitytests/README.md

 ## alt text for touch interfaces

-Trying to add some Javascript to provide visible alternative text in a tooltip.
+Trying to add some Javascript to [provide visible alternative text in a tooltip for touch interfaces](https://notabene.github.io/accessibilitytests/alttextfortouch/).